Jessy113/3D-Dataset-Collection-2025/README.md

 This repository was created as part of the publication **"[Paper Title]"** (see citation below).

-It provides an alphabetically organized collection of various published 3D datasets, along with comparable dataset characteristics
-(e.g. publication year, areas of application) to support researchers in selecting suitable datasets for application-specific machine learning tasks.
+It provides an alphabetically organized collection of various published 3D datasets, along with comparable dataset characteristics to support researchers in selecting suitable datasets for application-specific machine learning tasks.

 The repository is divided into three main folders:

 - **[Dataset-Collection](./Dataset-Collection)**:
-  Overview of datasets, along with comparable dataset characteristics _(e.g., S3DIS, ScanNet, KITTI)_
+  Contains an overview of datasets, along with comparable dataset characteristics
+  _(e.g. S3DIS, ScanNet, KITTI)_.

 - **[Dataset-Properties](./Dataset-Properties)**:
-  Dataset characteristics and their relevance _(e.g., publication year, indoor/outdoor)_
+  Defines and describes key dataset characteristics and their relevance
+  _(e.g. publication year, indoor/outdoor)_.

 - **[Dataset-Statistics](./Dataset-Statistics)**:
-  Statistical analyses and plots _(e.g., distribution by publication year)_
+  Includes statistical analyses and plots based on the dataset collection
+  _(e.g. distribution by publication year)_.

 **Last updated:** <br>
 2025-02-19